Zoe-creator/collections/README.md

 ## Collections Forum

-enables users to posts wishing collections and others may contact them if they have it.
+enables users to posts wishing collections and others may contact them if they have it,leave comments on items.

 <br>